solresol/ultrametric-trees/README.md

 Then run `./bin/train --database slm-w2.sqlite`

+## Advanced options

+If you want to train two models at once:

+`./bin/train --database slm-w2.sqlite --node-bucket model1mapping --node-table model1 --seed 1`

+`./bin/train --database slm-w2.sqlite --node-bucket model2mapping --node-table model2 --seed 2`

+(If you don't specify the seed, you'll end up with the same data in each model.)

 # To-do

 - We'll need a program that can annotate a sentence into senses.
 Converting the wordnetify python programs